Baskaboo/baskaboo-core/The-Universe-As-A-Complex-Number.md

 | **Second** | Senses record the environment | Senses translate the mental construction |
 | **Third** | Mind is shaped by the environment | Physical environment is shaped by the mental construction |

+The instrument does not reach the source.
+What it gathers when it reverses decoherence is already `a` — the rendered half.
+The signs that distinguish the Voices were never in the reading.
+They remain in `b`, and Baskaboo looks for them in the constructions that survived.

 > **The physical world is not the source — it is the projection.**

 What we experience as "reality" is the translation of mental constructions — carrying fragments of lost phase — through our senses into the world we see.